Border Guards Day: Tajikistan

 Tajikistan has recognized 28 May as Border Guards Day since its independence in 1991 and celebrates the holiday similarly to Russia.
 2014 celebrated the 20th anniversary since the establishment of the Tajik Border Troops.
 In honor of this anniversary, a military parade in central Dushanbe was held, with the commander of the Border Troops, Lieutenant General Rajabali Rahmonali and Commander of the Dushanbe Military Garrison, Major General Bakhtiyor Ruzmonshoev inspecting the more than 1,000 troops who participated in the parade.

-Other Border Guard Days for post-Soviet nations

 Armenia

-Armenia has recognized 26 April as Border Guards Day since 2007 and celebrates the holiday similarly to Russia.
+Armenia has recognized 26 April as Border Guards Day since 2007.

 Azerbaijan

 In Azerbaijan, the Day of the Border Guard is celebrated on August 18, in order to honor the parliamentary decree signed on August 18, 1919, which outlined the borders of Azerbaijan and its protection.
 In 2000, Heydar Aliyev announced that August 18 was set to be the new holiday of the State Border Service.

 Baltics

-Although the Baltic republics of Estonia, Latvia, Lithuania do not recognize May 28 as a holiday due to the Soviet occupation of the Baltic states in the past, a number of the Baltic Russians along with the shared number of Estonians, Latvians, and Lithuanians celebrate such holiday.
-On top of that, the border agencies of the three countries celebrate their own professional holidays throughout the year.
+The Baltic republics of Estonia, Latvia, Lithuania do not recognize May 28 as a holiday due to the Soviet occupation of the Baltic states.
+The Baltic border agencies of the three countries celebrate their own professional holidays on different days.